Short Papers and Abstracts Arranged by Theme

 Link to Support for your research

-The research papers will typically have ethics approval and capture qualitative, quantitative or mixed methods evidence.
-Practice papers will be based on accounts of practice, supported by some data, such as student evaluation data.
+The research papers typically had ethics approval and captured qualitative, quantitative or mixed methods evidence.
+Practice papers were based on accounts of practice, supported by some data, such as student evaluation data.

-Short papers submitted for I-MELT will share the common ground of using the Models of Engaged Learning and Teaching as the conceptual framework for our shared conversations.
-All accepted presentations will use, adapt, connect or critique one or more of this family of models:
+Short papers submitted for I-MELT shared the common ground of using the Models of Engaged Learning and Teaching as the conceptual framework for our shared conversations.
+All accepted presentations used, adapted, connected or critiqued one or more of this family of models: